Tomcode2/Infotrack.Project/README.md

-# This project implements Onion-Architecture by using Asp.Net Core c# With MVC And Razor UI.
+# This project implements Onion-Architecture by using Asp.Net Core C# With MVC And Razor UI.

 <!-- wp:paragraph -->
 <p>Here is a list of technologies that are used.</p>